Nakasar/bot-architecture-poc/README.md

 > You can access the administration dashboard at [localhost:8080/dashboard](localhost:8080/dashboard).
 Setup admin user with [localhost:8080/dashboard/setup](localhost:8080/dashboard/setup), username is _Nakasar_ and password is _Password0_.

 > Nota Bene: In order to use the nlp skill, you must add a `secret.js` file in the `brain/logic/skills/nlp` folder exporting a `recastai_token` with your recast ai token.
 (Or you may recode a new nlp skill exposing an `analyse` command).
+You also may set the `recastai_token` secret within the dashboard after running the brain.

 > You can set the running port using `SET PORT=5012 && node brain.js` instead of `npm start`.